MicrosoftDocs/azure-docs/articles/machine-learning/security-baseline.md

 **Guidance**: Define and implement standard security configurations for your Azure Machine Learning service with Azure Policy.
 Use Azure Policy aliases in the "Microsoft.MachineLearning" namespace to create custom policies to audit or enforce the configuration of your Azure Machine Learning services.

-Azure Resource Manager has the ability to export the template in Java Script Object Notation (JSON), which should be reviewed to ensure that the configurations meet the security requirements for your organization.
+Azure Resource Manager has the ability to export the template in JavaScript Object Notation (JSON), which should be reviewed to ensure that the configurations meet the security requirements for your organization.

 You can also use the recommendations from Azure Security Center as a secure configuration baseline for your Azure resources.